nonprofitable/nonprofitable.github.io/_posts/2017-04-23-afghanistan-field-test-samsung-chromebook-plus.markdown

 Calcutta Airport forced my hand; they began interpreting Trump's 2017 laptop ban for Middle Eastern airlines to mean that laptops on the Calcutta - Dubai leg of a flight also had to be checked in ...in an unlocked suitcase.
 Since that's not a risk I'm willing to take with a Macbook, I opted to fly without it and just pick up a new laptop in Washington, DC.
 Amazon had the Chromebook Plus waiting for me at my brother's place when I landed.

->Note for other flyers: This is not at all necessary.
+>Note for other travelers: This is not at all necessary.
 It's completely legal to fly with a laptop in your carry-on bag to Dubai, and once you're there Emirates staff will put it in a padded container and give it back to you when you land in the US or the UK.
 If you're flying first or business class, they'll even give you a loaner laptop for the flight, and their in-flight entertainment is top-notch; *almost* good enough to make you not miss your laptop / tablet overly much.

 I was curious as to how well one would function in a bandwidth-starved environment.
 I've been lucky for the past couple of years; even on the beach in Goa or in the mountains in Darjeeling, I've always been able to find wifi or run a hotspot from my phone.
 Afghanistan is different; there are frequent power and bandwidth outages here, and the security situation makes it impossible to wander out of the compound to go looking for a cafe.

 ## The Good

 I used the Chromebook for two main deliverables on this project: developing training materials and as a classroom teaching tool and support device.
+I've also used Chromebooks (both this one and its predecessor) to author quite a bit of code, ranging from the front-end for this site to my usual work building things in Drupal and writing Drupal themes.

 I found it surprisingly capable as a content creation tool.
 Mature integration with the tried-and-tested Google Docs for creating documents was expected, but I didn't realize how much of a difference the screen would make. *This screen is one of the best I've seen on a laptop, period (let alone other Chromebooks).* The aspect ratio is also extremely easy to work with.
 It took me a couple of hours to get completely used to the size, and the pixel density is a joy to work with.
 It took slightly longer to get used to the keyboard, but I was easily typing as quickly and accurately as on my Macbook within a day or so.